dabeaz-course/practical-python/Notes/09_Packages/01_Packages.md

     fileparse.py
 ```

-You pick a name and make a top-level directory. `porty` in the example above.
+You pick a name and make a top-level directory. `porty` in the example
+above (clearly picking this name is the most important first step).

-Add an `__init__.py` file.
+Add an `__init__.py` file to the directory.
 It may be empty.

-Put your source files into it.
+Put your source files into the directory.

 ### Using a Package

 A package serves as a namespace for imports.

-This means that there are multilevel imports.
+This means that there are now multilevel imports.

 ```python
 import porty.report